openannotation/annotator-store/README.md

     $ curl -i http://localhost:5000/search?uri=myuri&user=myuser

 ## Running tests

-Running `pip -E pyenv install -r requirements` or similar, as described above, should have installed `nose` for you.
+Running `pip -E pyenv install -e .` or similar, as described above, should have installed `nosetests` for you.
 In the virtualenv, you should be able to run the tests as follows:

     $ nosetests
     .....................